ADITISHUKLA0111/To-Do-List/README.md

 # Screenshots
 ![](SS/landing.png)

-User can customize title of their todo list by adding the title at the end of website URL
+User can customize title of their todo list by adding the title at the end of website URL.
 example:
 ![](SS/todo2.png)

 ![](SS/todo3.png)

 # Project is hosted [here](https://nameless-depths-78301.herokuapp.com/)